CanopyTax/frontend-rfc/text/0012-frameworks.md

 ### Managing our cons
 - Limit ["fully supported"](supported-frameworks) frameworks
 - Code splits and lazy loading
-- Use webcomponents for leaf nodes
+- Use webcomponents for styleguide components so any framework can use them
 - Invest in tooling and DX (developer experience)

 ## Supported Frameworks